Vonng/pigsty/docs/v-pg-provision.md

 Pigsty's default [FHS](r-fhs.md) assumes that there is a backup data disk mount point on the system for backup and archive data.
 The backup disk is not mandatory.
 If the backup disk does not exist on the system, the user can also specify a subdirectory on the primary data disk as the backup disk root mount point.

+### pg_dummy_filesize

+File size for dummy placeholder file (`/pg/dummy`).

+Dummy file hold disk space (64MB for tiny-vm, 4GB for oltp node by default) for emergency use.

+rm -f `/pg/dummy` could buy you some time in case of disk full.

 ### pg_listen